UWPCE-PythonCert/PythonCertDevel220/source/quiz/quiz_week04.rst

 1. Lambdas can do things that standard, named functions cannot.
-False
+[Correct] False
 True

-2. Iterators and generators are more memory efficient than instantiated sequences such as lists.
+2. Iterators and generators are generally more memory efficient than instantiated sequences such as lists.
-True
+[Correct] True
 False

-3. Iterators and generators raise the StopIteration exception when they have no more values to emit True
+3. Iterators and generators raise the StopIteration exception when they have no more values to emit [Correct] True
 False

-4. Between subsequent calls generators pick up from where they left off by using this special keyword. yield return
+4. Between subsequent calls generators pick up from where they left off by using this special keyword.
+[Correct] yield
+return

 5. Generators can create infinite series without using infinite computer memory.
-True
+[Correct] True
 False